IliasMaz/IliasMaz/README.md

 ⬛───────────────────────────────

 - 🎓 Math background + MSc in Software Development
-- 🧠 Focused on Data Analysis, ML and DL
 - 💻 Working with Python, Java, JavaScript, React
 - 🤖 Exploring agentic AI and modern software systems
+- 🧠 Experimenting on Data Analysis, ML and DL
 - 🕶️ This repo is where I share projects, ideas and experiments

 ⬛───────────────────────────────